 The following projects require engineering permits:

-Note: This list is not comprehensive, please contact the Division of Engineering if you have questions regarding your project.
+Note: This list is not comprehensive, please contact the Division of Planning if you have questions regarding your project.
 Also, many projects will require building permits in addition to engineering permits, so please contact either division to discuss the scope of your project.

 How do I split or consolidate my lots?